Minarulak9/backend/Readme.md

 This repository documents my journey learning backend development with Node.js, from fundamentals to advanced concepts.
 It contains practical, real-world examples that demonstrate the progression of skills and knowledge in building robust backend systems.

+## 🛠 Prerequisites
+- Basic knowledge of JavaScript
+- Familiarity with Git and command-line tools
+- Understanding of REST APIs & Basic Computing knowledge

 ## 🚀 Learning Path

 This project follows a step-by-step approach to mastering backend development: